When an investor says “email it,” they are not asking for your life story.

 - The Ask (round size, structure, target close)

-- Put email and site on every slide footer.
+- Put email + site in the footer on every slide.

 - If you use a link viewer, make it no-login and mobile friendly.

-- Include a 5-slide teaser separately for fast skims.
+- Include the 5-slide teaser separately so they can skim fast.

 - One idea per slide